Frequently Asked Questions

 If you speak Spanish (or another language) fluently, consider spending a week on-the-ground with the Dilley Pro Bono Project (DPBP) or signing up to do remote interpretation and/ or translation.

 We are also always in need of Licensed Clinical Social Workers to spend a week on-the-ground in Dilley.
-You can apply here.
+You can apply on our Dilley page.

-You can also support the Campaign by making a tax-deductible donation here.
+You can also support the Campaign by making a tax-deductible donation on our Donation page.

-In the future, we hope to be able to provide opportunities for paralegals, law students, and others to get involved so please continue to check back at https://www.immigrationjustice.us/volunteeropportunities/volunteer.
+In the future, we hope to be able to provide opportunities for paralegals, law students, and others to get involved so please continue to check our Current Volunteer Opportunities page.
 Please note that you will need to be logged into your account in order to view and apply for specific opportunities.

 Do I need malpractice insurance to volunteer?